brain-bican/metadata-schemas/docs/api-docs/api-requirements.md

 - This document and the examples make a few assumptions about the APIs:
     - APIs communicate via JSON over HTTP
     - APIs follow REST principles
+        - While this doc assumes a RESTful API for the examples, GraphQL is a perfectly valid implementation.
+Implementation details are left up to the implementation team.

 ## General Requirements